hikeventures/hikeventures.github.io/_posts/best/2016-03-10-best-light-hiking-shoes.markdown

   - shoes
 layout: post
 ---
 If you are into ultralight hiking then you are probably also interested into my buying guide for the best light summer hiking shoes for 2016 - 2017.
 If you are coming from traditional hiking boots then you may notice that lightweight trail shoes can save you a lot of weight.
+Have a look on our <a href="#list">weight comparison table</a> to compare different hiking shoes.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/27313686292/in/album-72157669221615915/" title="Best ultralight summer hiking shoes for 2016 - 2017"><img src="https://c5.staticflickr.com/8/7298/27313686292_ef9eb5229c_b.jpg" width="1024" height="643" alt="Best ultralight summer hiking shoes for 2016 - 2017"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-## The best ultralight hiking shoes
+<h2 id="list">The best ultralight hiking shoes</a>

 <div class="table-responsive">